 At the global story level, you can ensure a quick pace by keeping all actions oriented to the characters’ goals.

 Does this mean that an Action story should never let up?
-No. Your goal is not to create ceaseless action, but to create chains of cause and effect in events of varying length and intensity.
+No. Your goal is not to create ceaseless action, but to develop chains of cause and effect in events of varying length and intensity.
 Chains of dramatic events with potentially dire outcomes are crucial for an engaging action story.

 Even if some characters are dark, they all must be sympathetic in some way.
 They should stand for something and have a consistent, if not malleable, view of their world.
 Each character should view themselves as the hero of their own story.
 Create a villain that is complex, seemingly authentic, and possibly subtle.
 Evil isn’t always obvious.

 Even in fantasy stories, create a recognizable world with a consistent history.
-Don’t ask your reader to suspend disbelief more than is absolutely necessary to your telling of the story.
-Actions and reactions of characters must believable within the fictive world you create.
+Don’t ask your reader to suspend disbelief more than is necessary to your telling of the story.
+Actions and reactions of characters must be believable within the fictive world you create.
 Respect your audience by researching and carefully planning your setting.

 Read thoroughly in the Action Genre and compare your work to the masterworks and the guidelines here.
 The best way to move toward innovation is knowing what other writers have already done.
-For some examples on how this is done, check out the Editor’s Roundtable discussion on Action stories for Wonder Woman, Crouching Tiger, Hidden Dragon, and Jack the Giant Slayer.
+For some examples of how this is done, check out the Editor’s Roundtable discussion on Action stories for Wonder Woman, Crouching Tiger, Hidden Dragon, and Jack the Giant Slayer.

-On Moving to the Next Level in Your Writing:
+Moving to the Next Level in Your Writing:

 Need some extra help completing your manuscript?
 Grab a spot on my calendar for a free half-hour consultation so we can determine how I can best help you meet your story goals.